Darrenf040/Darrenf040/README.md

 - 👋 Hi, I’m @Darren
-- 👀 I’m interested in programming, sports, health, and exercise
+- 👀 I’m interested in tech, basketball, and exercise
-- 🌱 I’m currently learning c++ and javascript
+- 🌱 I’m currently learning c++ and Java
-- 💞️ I’m looking to collaborate on learning with another decent programmer
 - 📫 How to reach me @darrenfr83@gmail.com

 <!---